Did you ever have a concept crystal clear in your brain? And when you went to say it aloud, it came out nothing like you’d prepared in your head?

 How about you’re talking to your best friend, describing the things you’re going to say to the venture capitalist, and she says, “OMG!
 You’re going to do so great on Shark Tank!”
 Then you get there, and you’re stammering all over the place?

 Are all of these unhelpful occurrences a mystery?
 Can we do something about them?

-Persuasive speakers learned the techniques.
+Persuasive communicators learned the techniques.

 They speak well in meetings and everyone follows their call to action.
 Their ideas are incredible!
 You had the same idea but it came out a bit like jibberish.